CruxConnect/crux-docs/_product_supplier/create_item.md

 fba_certified
 : (boolean) The Fulfillment By Amazon (FBA) Certified parameter indicates whether this supplier has FBA set up on this Item.

-item_attributes
+custom_attributes
-: (object) The Item Attributes object contains any special or custom-created attributes provided by the Supplier for this Item.
+: (object) The Custom Attributes object contains any special or custom-created attributes provided by the Supplier for this Item.

 #### Supplier Object: